Skip to main content

 The 5-4-3-2-1 technique redirects attention from internal anxious thoughts to external sensory experiences.
 This engages your prefrontal cortex while calming the amygdala—your brain's alarm system.

-By systematically using your five senses, you activate present-moment awareness and break the cycle of anxious thinking patterns.
+When you systematically use your five senses, it activates present-moment awareness and breaks the cycle of anxious thinking patterns.

 Immediate Stability